P. Muthukumaraswamy Sarma

 P. Muthukumaraswamy Sarma was a Carnatic musician and a music educator.
-He was a prime disciple of M. M. Dandapani Desikar at Annamalai University during the 1950s.
+He was a prime disciple of Dandapani Desikar at Annamalai University during the 1950s.

 Early life

-Born in Yaazhpaanam, Sri Lanka to parents Paramasamy Gurukkal and Rathinamma, on 23 August 1932, he lost his father at a very early age.
-After completing his secondary education in Yaazhpaanam, he went to India during the late 1950s and joined Annamalai University as a music student.
-His educator was M. M. Dandapani Desikar who was a great exponent of Tamil Hindu religious hymns and Tamil keerthanas.
-Muthukumaraswamy followed suit his Guru and himself became a great exponent of Tamil songs.
+Born in Jaffna, Sri Lanka to parents Paramasamy Gurukkal and Rathinamma, on 23 August 1932, he lost his father at an early age.
+After completing his secondary education in Jaffna, he went to India during the late 1950s and joined Annamalai University as a music student.
+His educator was Dandapani Desikar, an exponent of Tamil Hindu religious hymns and Tamil keerthanas.
+Muthukumaraswamy followed suit and became an exponent of Tamil songs.

 Musical journey

 After graduating from Annamalai University, he went back to Yaazhpaanam and got appointed as a music teacher in government owned schools.
 He taught music to students at various schools in Jaffna.